junxit/us-congress-code/title-33/chapter-17/sec-892a.md

 ### Amendments

+2022—Subsec. (b).
+Pub.
+L. 117–263, § 10308(b)(1), inserted “precision navigation,” after “promote” in introductory provisions.
+Subsec. (b)(2).
+Pub.
+L. 117–263, § 10308(b)(2), inserted “and hydrodynamic forecast models” after “monitoring systems” and “and provide foundational information and services required to support coastal resilience planning for coastal transportation and other infrastructure, coastal protection and restoration projects, and related activities” after “efficiency” and struck out “and” after semicolon at end.
 2008—Subsec. (a).
 Pub.
 L. 110–386, § 3(1), substituted “the Coast and Geodetic Survey Act, promote safe, efficient and environmentally sound marine transportation, and otherwise fulfill the purposes of this subchapter,” for “the Act of 1947,” in introductory provisions.
 Subsec. (a)(1).
 Pub.
 L. 110–386, § 3(2), substituted “data and provide hydrographic services;” for “data;”.
 Subsec. (b).
 Pub.
 L. 110–386, § 3(3), added subsec. (b) and struck out former subsec. (b) which related to actions of Administrator to fulfill data gathering and dissemination duties of the Administration under the Act of 1947.
 2002—Subsec. (b)(4).
 Pub.
 L. 107–372, § 103(a), amended par.
 (4) generally.
 Prior to amendment, par.
 (4) read as follows: “may design and install where appropriate Physical Oceanographic Real-Time Systems to enhance navigation safety and efficiency.”
 Subsec. (c).
 Pub.
 L. 107–372, § 103(b), added subsec. (c).

 ### Statutory Notes and Related Subsidiaries